FHU/2023-os-memes/_posts/2023-03-02-TristanHogan-segmentation-meme.md

 ---
-title:
+title:  Inosuke
-author:
+author: Tristan
-image:
+image: Inosuke.jpg
-chapter:
+chapter: 16
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+The meme represents the flexibility of the Fine-grained segmentation which Coarse-grained segmentaion is unable to do.